qiita-spots/qiita/qiita_pet/support_files/doc/source/qiita-philosophy/index.rst

 any software dependencies to Qiita.
-Artifacts, basically any file in the system, from raw sequence to contingency tables or even data visualizations, permits the system to store any kind of data but also define within each pipelines which commands and parameter can applied to them.
+Artifacts, basically any file in the system, from raw sequence to contingency tables or even data visualizations, permits the system to store any kind of data but also define within each pipelines which commands and parameters can applied to them.

 The current plugins available are: